Antonio447-cloud/devops-website-solution-nfs-lvm/README.md

 `sudo systemctl daemon-reload`

-We fork the tooling source code from Darey.io Github Account to my Github account. (https://github.com/darey-io/tooling)
+Now you need to fork the "tooling" source code from Darey.io Github Account to your Github account. (https://github.com/darey-io/tooling)

-To fork it we click on "Fork" which is located on the top tight corner of GitHub repository:
+To fork it we click on "Fork" which is located on the top tight corner of the GitHub repository:

 ![github](./images/github-repo.png)